 The college has enjoyed the support from local industry for many years and the donations of equipment, funds, and materials to the technology programs exemplify their trust.
-Over the past three years, Peddinghaus, a manufacturer of metal working machines in Andrews, SC, has donated over \$40,000 to the college in both equipment and materials.
+Over the past four years, Peddinghaus, a manufacturer of metal working machines in Andrews, SC, has donated over \$40,000 to the college in both equipment and materials.
 Firestone, located in Kingstree, SC, donated \$25,000 to the Industrial Maintenance Technology Program in addition to several electronic testers and equipment valued at over \$20,000.
-Tupperware in Hemingway, SC also donated a large injection molding machine to this program as well.

 The best example of industry support and trust is Peddinghaus.
 This company came to the area in 2001 and immediately began building a relationship with the college.
 Today, over 25 percent of the employees at this facility are graduates of the WTC Machine Tool or Welding program.
 In fact, Peddinghaus will not hire new machinists who have not completed the WTC program.
 To continue to build a strong and skilled workforce, Peddinghaus pays all tuition and fees for employees wishing to take machine tool coursework at WTC.
+Plans are also underway for three registered apprenticeship programs to begin at Peddinghaus in 2008, further demonstrating their commitment to and confidence in the leadership of the college.